iterative/dvc.org/public/static/docs/command-reference/import.md

 <abbr>project</abbr>, you'll see that it's organized into different directories
 such as `tutorial/ver` and `use-cases/`, and these contain [DVC-files](/doc/user-guide/dvc-file-format) that track different datasets.
-Given this simple structure, these files can be easily shared among several other projects, using `dvc get` and `dvc import`.
+Given this simple structure, its data files can be easily shared among several other projects using `dvc get` and `dvc import`.
 For example:

 ```dvc
 $ dvc get https://github.com/iterative/dataset-registry \